Zed4292/PowerBI_Desktop_and_Cloud/README.md

-# PowerBI_Desktop_and_Cloud
+# PowerBI Desktop and Cloud
-This repository contains all course data from udemy course "Werde zum Experten in Power BI - Power BI Desktop inkl.
+This repository contains lectures and exercises of the following udemy courses:

+- "Werde zum Experten in Power BI - Power BI Desktop inkl.
 Power BI Cloud!"
+-
+-